Research Project

 Project

-The University of Essex has formed a Knowledge Transfer Partnership (KTP) with Minstead Trust.
-Minstead Trust is a charity in Hampshire, which works in collaboration with people with learning disabilities and their family carers, to enable them to achieve greater independence and live happier and healthier lives.
-One of their main areas of work is accommodation support.
-As they move into adult accommodation support services, adults with a learning disability, their family carers, and Minstead Trust accommodation support staff form a tripartite relationship through which support is planned and delivered.
-However, to date practices in support provision have differed, leading to miscommunications and some areas of inconsistency and discontinuity in provided support and living circumstances.
-These are sector wide issues, which ultimately impact service users’ participation in the various activities and occupations that provide meaning, purpose, and routine within their everyday lives.
-They also contribute to broader system issues, such as carer burnout and workforce retention.
+In April 2025 the University of Essex formed a Knowledge Transfer Partnership (KTP) with Minstead Trust.
+Minstead Trust is a charity in the South East of England, which works in collaboration with people with learning disabilities and their family carers, to enable them to achieve greater independence and live happier and healthier lives.
+One of their main areas of work is supported accommodation.
+Supported accommodation is a form of housing with flexible support, which enables a person with a learning disability to live away from the family home and as independently as possible.
+Such accommodation includes independent accommodation (owned or rented) with visiting support, and accommodation with on-site and residential support.
+As they begin the journey of moving into supported accommodation, adults with a learning disability, their family carers, and Minstead Trust accommodation support staff, form a tripartite relationship through which support is planned and delivered together.
+However, to date, practices in support provision have differed, undermining these relational decision-making processes.
+This has led to some miscommunications and areas of inconsistency and discontinuity in the provided support and living circumstances.
+These are sector-wide issues that ultimately affect service users’ participation in the activities and occupations that provide meaning, purpose, and routine in their everyday lives.
+They also contribute to broader system issues, such the persistent health inequities people with a learning disability experience (Chapman et al, 2024; University of Bristol Norah Fry Centre for Disability Studies, 2019), and carer burnout and workforce retention (Institute of Public Care, 2020)’.

-The project will co-produce distinct new ways of working through using a participatory action research approach, which involves people with a learning disability, their family carers, and Minstead Trust accommodation support staff.
-Uniquely, participatory action research involves doing research with rather than on people, with the research team working together through cycles of planning, action, and reflection, to explore issues that impact their lives (Pettican et al, 2022).
-The academic research team will collaborate with Minstead Trust through using innovative participatory research methods, which will help to identify current communication issues and other shortcomings, from the perspectives of adults with a learning disability, their family carers, and accommodation support staff.
+The academic research team (see below) are collaborating with Minstead Trust through using innovative participatory research methods, which will help to identify current communication issues and other shortcomings, from the perspectives of adults with a learning disability, their family carers, and accommodation support staff.
 Using experiential, embodied methods such as theatre of the oppressed allows for non-verbal as well as spoken forms of communication and will facilitate increased safety for participants to share their challenges.
 Such collaborative work will then enable the co-production and testing of distinct new ways of working and other novel solutions.

 1. Establish a co-produced approach with the Minstead Trust stakeholders